jgeraigery/SpotlightHelp/pages/ConnectSQLServer/sqlserver_alarms.md

-## List of alarms that can be raised against a SQL Server connection
+## Alarms that can be raised against a SQL Server connection

 <ul>
 {% assign sorted_pages = (site.pages | sort: 'title') %}